-This book examines a participatory approach in child protection practices in both Norway and the United States, despite key organisational differences.
+This book examines a participatory approach in child protection practices in both Norway and the United States, despite key organizational differences.

 Križ explores ways that children can be empowered to participate in child protection investigations and decisions after removal from home.
 The author shows how children can be encouraged to develop and express their own opinions and explores tools for child protection workers to negotiate complex boundaries around the inclusion of children in decision-making.

-Katrin Križ is a Professor of Sociology at Emmanuel College, US.
+Katrin Križ is Professor of Sociology at Emmanuel College, Boston.

 Children’s participation as contested practice